bhatti-waqas/GitRepoListing/README.md

 - uses lottie files for showing animation for loading with error
 - Covers Unit-Tests for NetworkUseCase and ListingViewModel
 - Provides Dark Mode support (Bonus point)
+- Modularized code with spm adding commong classes in a module named (Core)